Mosaic is officially live. Built over years and shaped by real projects, ready for you to start building.

 Step 4

 Go to your admin area → Plugins, and you will see the Mosaic plugin in your list.
-Activate it, and the Mosaic menupoint will appear in your left WordPress menu.
+Activate it which will start the Wizard to let you select the starting theme with either Live or Test mode.
+Then the Mosaic menupoint will appear in your left WordPress menu.

 Installation errors